 3.1 Data Table

 Data analysis begins with, well, data.
 Analyze the data values for at least one variable, such as the annual salaries of employees at a company.
-Organize the data values into a specific kind of structure from which analysis proceeds.
-To know how to use any data analysis system such as Python, understand the organization of data values into a data table [video 5:14].
+Organize the data values into a specific structure from which the analysis proceeds.
+To learn how to use a data analysis system such as Python, first understand the organization of data values into a data table [video 5:14].

-Data Table: Organize data values into a rectangular data table with the data values for each variable in a column, and the name of the variable at the top of the column.
+Data Table: A rectangular arrangement of data values, with the values for each variable in a column and the name of the variable at the top of the column.

-Store the structured data values within a computer file, such as an Excel formatted file or text file.
+Store the structured data values within a computer file, such as an Excel file or a text file.
 This file can be stored on your computer, an accessible local network, or the world wide web.
-The data table in Figure 3.1, formatted as an Excel file, contains four variables: Years, Gender, Dept, and Salary plus an ID field called Name for a total of five columns.
+The data table in Figure 3.1, formatted as an Excel file, contains four variables: Years, Gender, Dept, and Salary, plus an ID field called Name, for a total of five columns.

 Describe the data table by its columns, rows, and cell entries.